West Ridge, Chicago: Golden Ghetto

 The Golden Ghetto is bounded on the north by Warren Park and Pratt Avenue and on the south by Peterson Avenue.
 It acquired its name from the thriving Jewish community there from about 1930 to the mid-1970s.
-The Jewish community peaked at over 47,000 in the 1960s.
-That community began to drift into the suburbs in the 1960s, and the neighborhood began to be home to South Asians and Russian Jews from about that time.
+The Jewish community peaked at over 47,000 in the 1960s.That community began to drift into the suburbs in the 1960s, and the neighborhood began to be home to South Asians and Russian Jews from about that time.

 The heyday of the area is the topic of Adam Langer's Crossing California, told from the perspective of the second-generation residents during their middle school and teenage years.
 There has been a recent resurgence in Jewish residents, up from a nadir of 20,000 to around 25,000 in the late 2010s, due to increased Orthodox residents.

 Rogers Park Manor Bungalow Historic District

-The Rogers Park Manor Bungalow Historic District is a residential historic district in the West Ridge neighborhood of Chicago, Illinois.
+The Rogers Park Manor Bungalow Historic District is a residential historic district in West Ridge.
 The district includes 329 buildings, 247 of which are Chicago bungalows built in the 1920s.
 The district was added to the National Register of Historic Places on November 15, 2005.

 Talman West Ridge Bungalow Historic District

-The Talman West Ridge Bungalow Historic District is a residential historic district in the West Ridge neighborhood of Chicago, Illinois.
-181 of the district's 272 buildings are either brick Chicago bungalows or older stucco bungalows built from 1919 to 1930.
+The Talman West Ridge Bungalow Historic District is a residential historic district in West Ridge.
+Of the district's 272 buildings, 181 are either brick Chicago bungalows or older stucco bungalows built from 1919 to 1930.

-Schools
+Demographics

+Government

+West Ridge has supported the Democratic Party in the past three presidential elections, though relative support declined slightly from 2016 to 2020.
+In the 2020 presidential election, West Ridge cast 17,222 votes for Joe Biden (69.8%) and 7,281 votes for Donald Trump (28.9%).
+In the 2016 presidential election, the neighborhood cast 16,712 votes for Hillary Clinton (73.5%) and 4,772 votes for Donald Trump (21.5%).
+In the 2012 presidential election, West Ridge cast 14,446 votes for Barack Obama (71.8%) and 5,345 votes for Mitt Romney (26.6%).